 Rule 5 Draft rules

 A team that makes a selection pays a player's previous team $100,000 and places the player on its 40-man roster, then must keep the player on the 25-man roster or disabled list for the whole season.
-(He must be active for at least 90 days, so teams can't hide him on the DL the whole time.)
+(He must be active for at least 90 days, so teams can't hide him on the injured list the whole time.)
 If the acquiring team removes the player from the big league roster, it must offer him back to the former team for $50,000.
 (The costs increased from $50,000 and $25,000 to $100,000 and $50,000, respectively, in the latest Collective Bargaining Agreement.)

 The early years

 The event now known as the Rule 5 Draft dates all the way back to 1892, 11 years before the American League and National League held the inaugural World Series.
 Most commonly referred to as the "Selection of Players" at first, it allowed big league teams to draft players between Oct.
 1 and Feb.
 1 each offseason, in no predetermined order.